 The most significant assumptions relate to the estimated fair values assigned to our proved and unproved oil and natural gas properties.
 The assumptions made in performing these valuations include future production volumes, future commodity prices and costs, future operating and development activities, projections of oil and gas reserves and a weighted average cost of capital rate.
 The market-based weighted average cost of capital rate is subjected to additional project-specific risking factors.
 In addition, when appropriate, we review comparable purchases and sales of natural gas and oil properties within the same regions, and use that data as a proxy for fair market value; for example, the amount a willing buyer and seller would enter into in exchange for such properties.
-Changes in key assumptions may cause the acquisition accounting to be revised, including the recognition of additional goodwill or discount on acquisition.
+Changes in key assumptions may cause the acquisition accounting to be revised, including the recognition of goodwill or discount on an acquisition.
 There is no assurance the underlying assumptions or estimates associated with the valuation will occur as initially expected.
-See Note 4-Acquisitions and Divestitures of the notes to the consolidated financial statements included elsewhere in this Annual Report for further discussion of the estimated fair value of assets acquired and liabilities assumed in the QEP Merger, Guidon Acquisition and FireBird Acquisition, including any significant changes in these estimates from the date of acquisition.
+See Note 4-Acquisitions and Divestitures in Item 8.
+Financial Statements and Supplementary Data of this report for further discussion of the estimated fair value of assets acquired and liabilities assumed in the GRP Acquisition, Lario Acquisition, FireBird Acquisition, QEP Merger and Guidon Acquisition including any significant changes in these estimates from the date of acquisition.